 Transfer students who enroll at the University of Oklahoma with 15 or more college credit hours with a cumulative grade point average of 3.40 or higher are eligible to apply.

 OU's Medical Humanities Scholars Program is a highly selective, sequential B.A.-M.D. program.
 Selected students (five-eight per year) are able to pursue a liberal arts education focused on medicine and society and at the same time fulfill their pre-medical requirements.
 Students also engage in service learning and clinical experiences to develop an appreciation for the biopsychosocial dimensions of health and healing.
 Upon admission into the program, students receive provisional acceptance at the University of Oklahoma College of Medicine, contingent upon their GPA and MCAT scores.
+The deadline to apply for the Medical Humanities Program is January 15th.

 A limited number of students (up to 25 per year) will be selected to join the Pre-Law Scholars Program before their enrollment as undergraduates at OU.
 The Pre-Law Scholars Program will allow these highly motivated Honors College students interested in the practice of law or judicial service to complete both a bachelor's degree and Juris Doctor at the University of Oklahoma in six years.